steveseguin/ninja_api_server/README.md

 # VDO.Ninja API Server

-A lightweight WebSocket and HTTP API server for VDO.Ninja real-time communication.
+A lightweight WebSocket and HTTP API server for VDO.Ninja clients and other similar services.
 This server enables message routing between clients in rooms with support for channeled communication.

 ## Features